apastsya/jsr348/README.md

 </tr>
 </table>

-This is the public project for [http://jcp.org/en/jsr/detail?id=348 JSR 348: Towards a new version of the Java Community Process], the first of three JSRs to modify the JCP's processes.
+This is the public project for [JSR 348: Towards a new version of the Java Community Process](http://jcp.org/en/jsr/detail?id=348), the first of three JSRs to modify the JCP's processes.

 This JSR will focus on relatively simple changes that can be implemented quickly (we hope to finish before October 2011.)